Drowned migrants photo shows failure to tackle desperation, UNHCR says

-GENEVA (Reuters) - A photo of a man and his young daughter who drowned on the U.S.-Mexico border symbolizes the failure to deal with their desperation, the U.N. refugee agency said on Wednesday.
+GENEVA, June 26 (Reuters) - A photo of a man and his young daughter who drowned on the U.S.-Mexico border symbolises the failure to deal with their desperation, the U.N. refugee agency said on Wednesday.

 “UNHCR, the U.N.
 Refugee Agency, is deeply shocked to see the heart-breaking photo of the drowned bodies of Oscar Alberto Martinez Ramirez and his 23-month-old daughter Valeria from El Salvador washed up on the banks of the Rio Grande,” it said in a statement.